-If the formal complaint is dismissed at any point, the Complainant may request reconsideration if there is substantive and relevant new information that was not available and that may change the outcome of the initial decision.
+If the initial determination is that the allegation, if true, would not constitute a violation of this policy, then the Title IX Coordinator will administratively close the case and notify the Complainant, the Respondent, and the Greensboro College President in writing.
+The Complainant may request reconsideration if there is substantive and relevant new information that was not available and that may change the outcome of the initial decision.
 Any such request must be made in writing and submitted to the Title IX Coordinator within three (3) business days of the initial determination.
 The Title IX Coordinator will promptly inform the other party of the appeal.
-The appeal will be heard by an Appeals Officer as discussed below in section V. E. of this policy.
-The college may still address sexual harassment affecting students or employees falling outside Title IX jurisdiction, including providing supportive measures and pursuing investigative and discipline processes outlined in the Student Code of Conduct or the Staff or Faculty Handbook.
-The Title IX Coordinator may refer the Complainant to the Dean of Students or Human Resource Director so they may advise them on these policies.
+The appeal will be heard by a hearing panel as discussed below in this policy.